Uncertainty-Aware Offline Data-Driven Multi-Objective Optimization: Method

-We analyze the time complexity of the proposed dual-ranking strategy.
-The standard non-dominated sorting procedure in \gls{NSGA-II} has a time complexity of $O(MN^2)$, where $N$ is the number of candidate solutions and $M$ is the number of objectives.
-The dual-ranking strategy performs two such sorting operations $2 \cdot O(MN^2) = O(MN^2)$.
-The additional operations, including constructing ranking arrays, computing average ranks, and rebuilding the hybrid fronts, require only $O(N)$ time.
-In summary, the overall time complexity of the dual-ranking strategy remains $O(MN^2)$.
+We analyze the time complexity of the proposed dual-ranking strategy when used with \gls{NSGA-II}.
+The standard non-dominated sorting procedure in \gls{NSGA-II} has a time complexity of $O(MN^2)$, where $N$ denotes the number of candidate solutions and $M$ the number of objectives.
+In the proposed dual-ranking strategy, the time complexity of concatenation operator is $O(MN)$.
+Non-dominated sorting is performed in the $2M$-dimensional objective space, resulting in a worst-case time complexity of $O(2MN^2)$.
+Therefore, total time complexity is $O(MN) + O(2MN^2) \approx O(MN^2)$.

+The benefits of the proposed dual-ranking strategy are summarized as follows.
+Our method jointly considers both predictive values and uncertainty-aware predictive values from surrogates to mitigate misleading rankings, while prioritizing candidate solutions that are both high-quality and reliable.
+Solutions with good predicted values but high uncertainty estimates or uncertainty-related predictions are penalized during ranking, preventing them from being assigned overly good ranks based solely on optimistic fitness values.
+Moreover, the proposed strategy can be easily integrated into non-dominated sorting, has the potential to work with other fitness assignment strategies.
+It can also be flexibly integrated with different surrogate models, making it suitable for offline datasets with different characteristics.